View of Central Park with green trees, buildings, and blue sky, as seen from the office of Dr. Sophie Greenberg.

 Dandruff

 It’s itchy.
 It’s flaky.
 It’s white all over your black clothes.
 You’re showering and washing your hair, but you worry that others are judging your hygiene based on the desert sandstorm that has accumulated on your shoulders.
 Trust me, I know; I’ve been there.
 The most common cause of dandruff is a skin condition called seborrheic dermatitis.
 Seborrheic dermatitis is a hypersensitivity to yeast that are part of your normal skin flora (translation: on everyone’s skin).
-Some people are prone to developing a reaction to this yeast (malassazia furfur, formerly known as pityrosporum ovale).
-It’s pretty random who gets it and is thought to be due to a combination of both genetic and environmental factors.
+The imbalance of flora combined with inflammation contribute to increased cell turnover leading to flakes of dandruff.
+Why does it happen?
+There is thought to be a genetic predisposition as well as an environmental trigger such as change of season, stress, illness, or being run down.
 You may just notice a little flakiness coming from your scalp or it can be a bit more severe, causing the skin to turn red with overlying greasiness and scaliness.
 Seborrheic dermatitis may even affect other parts of your skin: some people get a rash around their eyebrows, nose folds, behind the ears, chest, and even the groin.

 The second most common cause of dandruff is psoriasis.
 Psoriasis is a chronic, inflammatory skin disorder that can affect almost anywhere on your skin; classically, it affects the scalp, lower back, arms, and legs.
 It can even affect your nails and joints.
 There are other less common causes of scalp flaking and itching that would be best for a dermatologist or other physician to evaluate.